offerrall/WindowsContextMenu/README.md

-# Context Menu Manager
+# PyWindowsContextMenu

-Context Menu Manager is a Python library for creating and managing context menu items in Windows.
+PyWindowsContextMenu is a Python library for creating and managing context menu items in Windows.

 This library provides a simple and intuitive API for creating context menu items for files and folders in Windows.
 It supports creating simple commands and nested menus, as well as listing and removing existing items.

 This library was created for personal use but is shared in the hopes that it may be useful to others or inspire contributions.
-Contributions are welcome via pull requests.
+Contributions are welcome via pull requests or issues.

 ## Installation